jpsm83/health/documentation/n8n/article_rewrite.md

 **CRITICAL INSTRUCTION: YOU MUST REWRITE THE ARTICLE TO MAKE IT LOOK DIFFERENT, MAKE IT LONGER, AND OUTPUT IN THE SPECIFIED JSON FORMAT.**

+**MANDATORY LENGTH ENFORCEMENT: THE REWRITTEN ARTICLE MUST BE AT LEAST 20% LONGER THAN THE ORIGINAL.
+THIS IS NOT OPTIONAL.
+IF YOU CREATE A SHORTER ARTICLE, YOU WILL FAIL THE TASK.**

 Your task is to:

 ## 1. CONTENT UNDERSTANDING AND REWRITING